 In addition to a free education system, Qatar also has a free healthcare system.
 The first hospital opened in 1957 and major improvements have been made to the systems since that time.
 Qatar’s medical expertise is on par with the United States and Europe, with the exception of highly specialized areas.
 Qatar is also a regional leader in preventive health care services.

 The cultural hub of Qatar is in Doha, its capital.
-Qatar has a unique culture that has been influenced by the other cultures that have passed through on trade routes, as well as by the high number of foreign workers residing within its borders.
+Qatar has a unique culture that has been influenced by the multitude of societies and people that have passed through on trade routes, as well as by the high number of foreign workers residing within its borders.
 Food, art and music have been influenced by India and Iran, while clothing and behavioral customs are still strongly linked to Islam.

 Popular art forms in Qatar include printing, pottery, sculpting, lace-making, jewelry making, calligraphy, drawing, painting and in recent years, photography.
 These art forms are influenced by Bedouin culture and Islam.
 Qatar recently built a Museum of Islamic Art.
 The museum houses a collection of art from many Middle Eastern countries in the hopes of preserving diverse varieties of Islamic art for posterity.
 The Qatar Museum Authority calls it “a museum for the world.”